Mary Linwood

-Mary Linwood (1755–1845) was an English needle woman who exhibited her worsted embroidery or crewel embroidery in Leicester and London, and was the school mistress of a private school later known as Mary Linwood Comprehensive School.
+Mary Linwood (1755–1845) was an English needle woman who exhibited her worsted embroidery or crewel embroidery in Leicester and London and was the school mistress of a private school.
+In the 20th century, Mary Linwood Comprehensive School was named in her honour.
 In 1790, she received a medal from the Society of Arts.

 Biography

 Early life

 Born in Birmingham in 1755, Mary Linwood moved to Leicester in 1764 with her family after her father, a wine merchant, became bankrupt.
-He died young and her mother opened a private boarding school for young ladies in Belgrave Gate.
-When her mother died Linwood took over the school and continued it for 50 years.
-Linwood made her first embroidered picture when she was thirteen years old, and by 1775 had established herself as a needlework artist.
+He died young, and her mother opened a private boarding school for young ladies in Belgrave Gate.
+When her mother died, Linwood took over the school and continued it for 50 years.
+Linwood made her first embroidered picture when she was thirteen years old, and by 1775 she had established herself as a needlework artist.
 By the age of 31, Mary had attracted the attention of the royal family, and she was invited to Windsor Castle by Queen Charlotte along with Mary Delaney and Mary Knowles whom the queen also engaged with to show their work.

 Exhibitions

-For nearly seventy-five years Mary worked in worsted embroidery, producing a collection of over 100 pictures that specialised in full size copies of old masters.
+For nearly seventy-five years, she worked in worsted embroidery, producing a collection of over 100 pictures that specialised in full size copies of old masters.
 She opened an exhibition in the Hanover Square Rooms in 1798, which afterward travelled to Leicester Square, Edinburgh and Dublin.
-Mary Linwood's copies of old master paintings in crewel wool (named from the crewel or worsted wool used), in which the irregular and sloping stitches resembled brushwork, achieved great fame from the time of her first London exhibition in 1787.
+Linwood's copies of old master paintings in crewel wool (named from the crewel or worsted wool used), in which the irregular and sloping stitches resembled brushwork, achieved great fame from the time of her first London exhibition in 1787.
 She met most of the crowned heads of Europe.
 She exhibited in Russia and Catherine the Great offered £40,000 for the whole collection while the Tsar offered her £3,000 for one example.
 However, Linwood refused as she wished her work to remain in England.
 On one occasion her copy of a painting by the Italian artist Salvator Rosa (1615–1673) sold for more than the original.
 One of her own designs, the Judgement of Cain, took ten years to complete.